-

 Description: Rectangular; overlapping laurel leaf edging with flange on right edge; top, seated figure of a monarch with a casket at his left side and the back of a throne behind; centre, bust of a classical male figure facing to the right, surrounded by a circlet of overlapping laurel leaves; bottom, ornamental pedestal on a legged stand, floral fronds issuing from the top, between two flower heads, and descending symmetrically to the bottom.

 Notes: Not a fireback, but a left side fireplace back plate.
-It had a circular aperture in the centre into which, in this instance, a medallion and bust were inserted, the same being inserted into an elaborate rococo fireback (no. 452).
+It had a circular aperture in the centre into which, in this instance, a medallion and bust were inserted, the same being inserted into an elaborate baroque fireback (no. 452).

 - Decoration tags: